lucasthormann/lit/README.md

 cd src
 ```

-5. Run the following command in order to build (i.e. preprocess, compile, assemble, and link) the compiler:
+5. Build (i.e., preprocess, compile, assemble, and link) the compiler:
 ```
 gcc -g main.c -o main
 ```

-6. Run the following command in order to use the scanner:
+6. Run the scanner:
 ```
 cat example.lit | ./main
 ```

-* This is only a demonstartion of the tokenizer/scanner because I've yet to implement the rest of the functionality.
+* This is only a demonstration of the tokenizer/scanner because I've yet to implement the rest of the functionality.